esseai/langchain_project_handbook/content/future/_index.md

 ### Hallucination

 The hallucination is a common problem in LLM.
-It may direct the user to the controversal direction.
+It may direct the user to the controversal directions.
 Specifically when an LLM is being trained on a large amount of data, it may generate some content that is not accurate and reliable.

 Currently LLMs are being trained on a large amount of data, which is not always accurate and reliable.
 And the content and inference algorithm are not transparent.